Gentry Locke partners with clients to provide high-quality, tailored, and client-centric government affairs and strategic communications services.

 Group Chair Greg Habeeb is a former member of the Virginia House of Delegates, where he represented Virginia’s 8th District and served as Vice-Chair on the Courts Committee, was Subcommittee Chair of the Commerce & Labor and Transportation committees, and served on the Rules, Privileges & Elections, and Transportation committees.
 Greg retired from the Virginia House of Delegates in August of 2018.
-Pursuant to Virginia law, he does not perform any legislative lobbying services.
 Prior to spearheading Gentry Locke’s Government & Regulatory Affairs group, Greg specialized in complex business and catastrophic injury cases, representing individuals and companies in courts throughout the Commonwealth of Virginia and the nation.
 In 2017 he was named a “Leader in the Law” by Virginia Lawyers Weekly.

 Chip Dicks is a former member of the Virginia House of Delegates and served on the Courts and Education committees.
 Chip also served on the Virginia Housing Commission as a House member.
 Since leaving the Legislature in 1990, he has represented associations and businesses on administrative, legislative and regulatory matters before state government agencies and the General Assembly.
 He has substantial experience representing developers on a variety of land use applications across Virginia.
 Chip has particular expertise in the laws and regulations affecting billboard signs, and in the field of landlord tenant and fair housing laws.